 Enrichment Provides Physical and Mental Exercise for Your Dog

 Enrichment games and puzzles are a great way to give elderly dogs with painful conditions or physical limitations a way to get in some exercise.
-Same goes for young puppies that shouldn't be engaging in strenuous activity until their growth plates have fully grown.
+The same goes for young puppies that shouldn't be engaging in strenuous activity until their growth plates have fully grown.

 All of the above benefits of enrichment mean that your dog will be better behaved and an overall happier dog.
-Doing different enrichment activities with your dog strengthens your bond and is quite a mood booster for both canine and human!
+Doing different enrichment activities with your dog strengthens your bond and is quite a mood booster for both canines and humans!

 A big thanks to Sara Paulik of Affinity Canine Education for contributing to this article!
 We'd love to hear your favorite enrichment ideas — share them with us in the comments below.